obvios/Routing/README.md

 }
 ```

-3. Use the Router functions from any of your views.
-Here is `ViewA` which is pushed onto a navigation stack by `RootView`.
+3. Use the `Router` functions from any of your views.
+Here is `ViewA` which is pushed onto the navigation stack by `RootView`.
 ```
 struct ViewA: View {
     @StateObject var router: Router<ExampleRoute>